Helsinki-Vantaa (HEL) Airport

 Layout of Helsinki Vantaa Airport's terminals and how to connect to other flights:

-Helsinki Vantaa Airport' passenger terminal is partially divided into T1 Domestic and T2 International terminals, both joined by a 250-meter internal pedestrian walkway, and surrounding parking facilities & hotels.
+Helsinki Vantaa Airport' passenger terminal is partially divided into T1 Domestic and T2 International terminals (T1 & T2), both joined by a 250-meter internal pedestrian walkway, and surrounding parking facilities & hotels.
 The airside is not divided by international/domestic traffic, but by Schengen & non-Schengen traffic.

-The Arrivals level is divided bewen Terminal 1 'Arrivals 1) and Trminal 2 Arrivals 2A & 2B - each one haing their own baggage claim.
+The Arrivals level is divided beween Terminal 1 'Arrivals 1) and Terminal 2 Arrivals 2A & 2B - each one having their own baggage claim.

-The small T1 Domestic Terminal area, located at the south-eastern tip of the terminal complex, with check-in desks 101-114, is home to members of the Star Alliance.
+The small T1 Domestic Terminal area, located at the south-eastern tip of the terminal complex, with Departure Hall 1 and check-in desks 101-114, is home to members of the Star Alliance.

-Amenities & services inside the passenger terminals include food & drink, retail and tax-free concessions, Sampo bank branch, ATM cash machines, currency exchange, Finnair Spa & Saunas, Finnair service desk, maill box, rental car counters, free internet kiosks, travel bureaus, pharmacy, playroom, parking payment machine, hair salon, as well as the SAS business Lounge & the Finnair Lounge.
+Amenities & services inside the passenger terminals include food & drink, retail and tax-free concessions, Sampo bank branch, ATM cash machines, currency exchange, Finnair Spa & Saunas, Finnair service desk, maill box, rental car counters, free internet kiosks, travel bureaus, pharmacy, playroom, parking payment machine, hair salon, as well as lounges (see below).

 Recent improvements include a new shopping area, more border control kiosks with biometric ID technology, renovation of waiting & baggage areas between European & long-haul flgihts, enhanced border control capacity, a large duty-free shop at T2, and more imporvements are to follow.